Disney has made “Inclusion” a top priority, but is Walt Disney World transgender-friendly?

 My Disney Experience app allows each Guest to set up an account with their chosen name.
 You can also pick up a free celebration button at any Guest Services location and use it as a way to identify yourself to Cast Members and other Guests.
 You can write your name (or how you wished to be addressed) on the buttons.

-If a Cast Member mistakenly misgenders you, refers to you in a gendered way, be sure to let them know what you prefer.
+If a Cast Member mistakenly misgenders you, or refers to you in a gendered way, be sure to let them know what you prefer.
 Cast Members are trained to pay attention to Celebration Buttons and avoid misgendering.

 Gay Days at Walt Disney World